Macro-engineering

-Macro-engineering is distinct from Megascale engineering due to the scales where they´re applied.Where macro-engineering is currently practical, mega-scale engineering is still within the domain of speculative fiction because it deals with projects on a planetary or stellar scale.
+Macro-engineering is distinct from Megascale engineering due to the scales where they are applied.
+Where macro-engineering is currently practical, mega-scale engineering is still within the domain of speculative fiction because it deals with projects on a planetary or stellar scale.

 Projects

 Macro engineering examples include the construction of the Panama Canal and the Suez Canal.

-Planned Projects
+Planned projects

-We can find examples of projects that could be completed in a near future such as the Channel Tunnel and the planned Gibraltar Tunnel.
+Examples of projects include the Channel Tunnel and the planned Gibraltar Tunnel.

 Two intellectual centers focused on macro-engineering theory and practice are the Candida Oancea Institute in Bucharest, and The Center for Macro Projects and Diplomacy at Roger Williams University in Bristol, Rhode Island.